-For married couples who have separated and need to resolve disputes around child access, parental responsibilities and financial issues then family mediation is ideal.
+For couples who have separated and need to resolve disagreements around child gain access to, adult duties and financial problems then family mediation is ideal.
 Contact Countrywide Family Mediation today to discover more.

 Disputes in relationships are a common occurrence.
 Some of the common issues especially include child related issues and financial disputes.
 The divorcing couples may try to solve their problems by talking to family members or friends.
 However, this may not always turn out successfully, as one of the parties may feel the parties involved are taking sides.
 When this approach fails, they may turn to the legal system to try and come up with an amicable solution that suits both parties.
 Are you looking for a MIAM?

 However, the downside to this approach is that it is expensive and it may leave them in more financial trouble than they were before the dispute.
 Furthermore, the fees paid to the solicitor increases as the dispute continues, and thus they may find themselves sacrificing to save on finances, rather than coming to a cordial agreement.

 In addition, these types of legal action usually take a long time to solve and can become more complicate as the dispute drags on, which may end up traumatic for the parties involved.
 However, there is a better solution to these problems.
 Mediation usually offers a better way to solve disputes, coupled with the numerous advantages it holds.

 Mediation is usually cheaper than seeking a legal solution.
 Furthermore, the mediator will usually be someone who is more experienced and impartial at solving cases such as these.
 It means that you will get an expert who is knowledgeable in resolving disputes surrounding child related issues and couples in need of financial assistance.